chirag-bajaj/PDF-Data-Extractor-using-NLP/README.md

 ## Authors ##

 Authors of the research paper are listed in the beginning usually after the title.
-But they have wierd indentation and also sometimes contains the name of the company/institute/school/laboratory.
+But they have weird indentation and also sometimes contains the name of the company/institute/school/laboratory.
 So if **Authors** are not available directly, they will be found using NLP.

 ## Abstract ##